 This reading response packet is designed for you to split your summer reading book into fourths, completing a reading response form for each one-fourth of your book.
 Please make sure you indicate the page numbers that you read on the top of each reading response form.
-This packet is to help you remember what you learned, to be prepared to discuss the book with classmates, and to guide you through more indepth lessons when school begins.
+This packet is to help you remember what you learned, to be prepared to discuss the book with classmates, and to guide you through more in-depth lessons when school begins.

 Student's Name:

 Book Title:

+Summarize the book in your own w ords:

-I read from page to page .
-(First 1/4 of your book)
+l read from page to page (First 1/4 of your book)